run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

 The following next steps assume that you have the Kubernetes command-line _kubectl_ on your laptop and that it is configured to point to the Kubernetes cluster.

+#### Step 1.1 Default Storage Class

+Find out if you have a _default_ storage class by running

+    kubectl get storageclass

+If the output list contains a __default__ storage class you must, in step 3.1 below, remove the Run:AI default storage class.

 ## Step 2: NVIDIA

 On __each machine__ with GPUs run the following steps 2.1 - 2.3: